csgroen/consensusMIBCweb/README.md

 ## Installation

-To run this version of the app, please install shiny and its dependencies:
+To run this version of the app, please install shiny and its dependencies in R:

 ```{r}
 install.packages(c("shiny", "tidyverse", "readxl", "devtools"))